Dream Home (Australian TV series)

 Dream Home is an Australian reality television series based on the New Zealand series Mitre 10 Dream Home, which premiered on 26 May 2024 on the Seven Network.
 The series follows state-based teams of two who renovate each other's homes, with the team receiving the highest score winning $100k off their mortgage.
 The series is hosted by Dr Chris Brown.

-Although the series wasn’t renewed for a second season at Seven’s annual upfronts in November 2024, it may return in the future.
+Although the series was not renewed for a second season at Seven's annual upfronts in November 2024, it may return in the future.
 However, the series was quietly shelved due to production costs.
+In 2026, a new renovation show from the same production team, titled My Reno Rules was announced, with Chris Brown returning as host and Simon Cohen judging.

 Production

 On 11 May 2023, a casting call for a new, untitled renovation show was announced by Endemol Shine Australia.
 On 16 May 2023, it was announced that the Seven Network would be adapting the series, titled Dream Home to be produced by Endemol Shine Australia, to air in 2024.
 In June 2023, it was confirmed that Dr Chris Brown would host the series.
 In March 2024, buyer's agent Simon Cohen, interior designer Rosie Morley, and Lana Taylor of Three Birds Renovations were announced as series judges.